Holiday (Bee Gees song): Release

 Billboard described the single as "an intriguing ballad change of pace from their "To Love Somebody" hit," and specifically praised the production.
 Cash Box praised the "powerful organ backdrop" and "excellent vocal showing."
 Record World called it "another of the distinctive, inventive Bee Gees mood pieces."

+Allmusic critic Stewart Mason praised the song's "haunting and pretty" melody, as well as the Bee Gees' "magical backing harmonies".
+He described the lyrics as "vaguely poetic and all but impenetrable", giving the lines "It's something I think's worthwhile/If the puppet makes you smile/If not then you're throwing stones, throwing stones, throwing stones" as a specific example.

 The song's flipside was "Every Christian Lion Hearted Man Will Show You" in the US, Canada and Australia but "Red Chair, Fade Away" was used in other territories.
 The song's music video, consisted of footage of the band enjoying traveling a city bus in Paris.
 Their footage visiting Paris is also used as the music video for "Words".
 Another promotional film, filmed in black and white, featured the group performing the song.

 The song remained a concert favourite for over 30 years, and Maurice Gibb often provided the audience with comedic antics by attempting many failed attempts to join Barry and Robin while singing this song.
 Evidence of this can be seen in the 1989 "One For All" concert video where Maurice takes a camera from a film cameraman standing nearby and films Barry and Robin as they sing the song.